Mid and East Antrim Borough Council's story

-MEA Christmas Toy Container began in November 2019 and ran throughout the Christmas season.
-Council invited residents to drop off pre-loved and unwanted toys to their local Household Recycling Centre (HRC) over this period.
-Environmental Health worked with the waste team to ensure strict acceptance guidance on toys dropped off.
-Council then worked in partnership with Habitat for Humanity (Restore) in Ballymena, East Belfast Mission in Larne and Blythswood charity in Carrickfergus by donating the toys to sell on through their charity shops.
+MEA council invites residents to drop off pre-loved and unwanted toys to their local Household Recycling Centre (HRC) over this period.
+The Environmental Health team work with the waste team to ensure strict acceptance guidance on toys dropped off.
+The council then works in partnership with Habitat for Humanity (Restore) in Ballymena, East Belfast Mission in Larne and Blythswood charity in Carrickfergus by donating the toys to sell on through their charity shops.

-By delivering this project in 2019, Council has diverted over one tonne of toys from landfill.
-Council has provided items to generate revenue for the charities.
-Council has provided the opportunity for families from all walks of life to benefit from purchasing very reasonably priced toys for loved ones at Christmas.
+By delivering this project, the Council provides items to generate revenue for the charities, and provides families from all walks of life with an opportunity to benefit from purchasing very reasonably priced toys for loved ones at Christmas.

-Dates for toy drop off are Monday 16th November until Friday 18th December 2020.
+Dates for toy drop begin in October, and end the week before Christmas.
 Toys accepted include kids bicycles, scooters, plastic seesaws, small plastic slides etc, games, v-tech toys, jigsaws, books, dolls, robots, most plastic/wooden toys etc, in good working order.
-We will not accept soft plush toys e.g. teddy bears.
+We do not accept soft plush toys e.g. teddy bears.

 Ensure you have all relevant staff aware of the project, including start/end times.